 codium /path/to/project

 In addition, desktop users can find VSCodium in their application menu.
-On GNOME, search for “VSCodium” in the Activities overview.
+On GNOME, press the Super key and search for “VSCodium” in the Activities overview.

 Notably, VSCodium uses the Open VSX Registry for extensions instead of Microsoft’s Visual Studio Marketplace.
 While most popular extensions are available, some Microsoft-specific extensions (Remote SSH, Live Share, Pylance) require workarounds or alternatives.
 Therefore, check the VSCodium extension documentation if you need a specific extension that appears unavailable.